camunda/camunda-docs-manual/content/reference/rest/external-task/post-query.md

 ---

-Query for external tasks that fulfill given parameters in the form of a json object.
+Query for external tasks that fulfill given parameters in the form of a JSON object.
 This method is slightly more powerful than the [GET query]({{< relref "reference/rest/external-task/get-query.md" >}}) because it allows to specify a hierarchical result sorting.